sc-ventures/cloudbreak-documentation/docs/aws-quick.md

 Before you can start using Cloudbreak to create clusters, you must create a Cloudbreak credential.
 Cloudbreak credential allows Cloudbreak to authenticate with your AWS account and provision resources on your behalf.

-There are two ways for Cloudbreak to authenticate with AWS: key-based and role-based.
-Since the key-based approach is faster, the steps below describe how to configure a key-based Cloudbreak credential.

-If you would like to review both options, refer to [Authentication](aws-pre#authentication).

 {!docs/common-aws/aws-cred-key.md!}